 Once the project is planned, the Condemnor hires engineers and surveyors to determine which land rights are needed.
-After the exact location of the project is decided, the Condemnor must make a formal declaration that, due to public necessity, certain residential property rights and commercial property rights must be acquired from property owners in order to complete the project.
-The Condemnor should notify all property owners whose land will be taken for the project.
-The Condemnor typically orders a property appraisal of the fair market value of the entire property and the specific property rights sought to be acquired by the Condemnor.
+After the exact location of the project is decided, the Condemnor has to make a formal declaration that, due to public necessity, certain residential property rights and commercial property rights must be acquired from property owners in order to complete the project.

 Landowners are not required to participate in this first phase of the condemnation process.
 There are often good reasons not to participate.
 Some of them can be: